arlene-santiago-analyst/EV_Analysis/README.md

 Dataset
 The dataset contains state level counts of vehicles by fuel type, including:

-Electric EV

-Plug In Hybrid Electric PHEV
+Electric EV, Plug In Hybrid Electric PHEV, Hybrid Electric HEV, Biodiesel,Ethanol Flex E85, etc.

-Hybrid Electric HEV

-Biodiesel

-Ethanol Flex E85

-Compressed Natural Gas CNG

-Propane

-Hydrogen

-Methanol

-Gasoline

-Diesel

 Unknown Fuel

 All calculations and visualizations are based on these values.